If you want to be on the program, the email address, illrushboat at EIBnet.com.

 I have to tell you something.

-Howard, I'm so happy you heard the sound bites from Harry Reed, because one of the things he said that black lives matter, they're peaceful, and they're just interested in the in the greatness of equality, and they're just trying to force equality on things and stand up for people's rights.
+They're peaceful and they're just interested in the greatness of equality and they're just trying to force equality on things and stand up for people's rights.

 And I can imagine what your reaction to that was when you heard it, knowing now what you think about them.

-It was frustrating because I've seen firsthand Black Lives Matter, you know, people who are 100% affiliated who throw bottles, who hold up signs saying, you know, all my favorite heroes kill officers.
+It was frustrating because I've seen firsthand Black Lives Matter, you know, people who are 100% affiliated, who throw bottles, who hold up signs saying, you know, all my favorite heroes kill officers.

-You know, and it's like I almost feel like, you know, we don't deserve that.
+You know, and it's like, I almost feel like, you know, we don't deserve that.

-I I understand that there have been instances in history where officers have acted out of the line of duty.
+I understand that there have been instances in history where officers have acted out of the line of duty.

 I will never deny that.